-CNS Home Health and Hospice — One of the largest full-service home health agencies in the western suburbs, CNS Home Health & Hospice has been committed to compassionate care and clinical excellence since 1958.
+CNS Home Health and Hospice — One of the largest full-service home health agencies in the western suburbs, CNS Home Health & Hospice, part of Northwestern Medicine, has been committed to compassionate care and clinical excellence since 1958.
 CNS offers a full range of care that’s essential to patient rehabilitation, recovery and comfort, including therapy, skilled nursing, cardiac care and hospice.
 An in-home team is dedicated to patient comfort and wellness.

 For more information, visit the Home Care and Hospice page.

 Palliative Medicine Program — Palliative caregivers bring relief to patients suffering from the symptoms of serious illness.
 This campaign will help fund programs such as music therapy, companionship, massage therapy, and arts and enrichment.
-This fund will also expand palliative services to patients receiving treatment at the Cadence Cancer Center at Delnor Hospital.
+This fund will also expand palliative services to patients receiving treatment at the Northwestern Medicine Cancer Center Delnor Hospital.

 Download our Palliative Medicine Program flier.